Lancashire Mind: @Therapies

 Receive therapy tailored to your specific needs

-Our free virtual assessments help us determine the best therapy for you, whether it’s Person-Centred Therapy (PCT) or Cognitive Behavioural Therapy (CBT) and wellbeing coaching.
+Our free virtual assessments help us determine the best therapy for you, whether it’s Counselling or Cognitive Behavioural Therapy (CBT).
 Therapy options are available for adults aged 18 years and above.

 Tailored Therapy for You